Houston Divorce and Mediation

 Mediation is a formal settlement conference in which parties do a lawsuit may settle some or all of their issues, negating the need for further litigation.
-Mediation is especially useful in a case because of the wide range of issues often presented.
+Mediation is especially useful in Texas Divorce cases because of the wide range of issues often presented.
 Once parties reach an agreement in mediation, the signed agreement or “mediated settlement agreement” becomes binding on the parties.
 That means, either party may present the agreement to the court for judgement.
 I have outlined a few benefits to mediation, as opposed to litigation below:

 1. Parties can avoid costly litigation: